jcarlosroldan/tablextract/README.md

 Released on Mar 25, 2019.

 * Named entity detection is not performed during feature extraction stage.
-* Table cleaning bug: tables with last row empty are not extracted.
 * Removed Wikipedia-specific selector constraint
 * The previous and next non-inline tags with text relative to the table is extracted as context.
 * The hierarchy of header tags h1-h6 is extracted as context.
 * More tables are extracted on the location stage.
 * Repeated headers and hierarchic headers are more clear.
+* Added parameter to keep the links URL at the text.
+* *Bugfix* Tables with last row empty were not extracted.
+* *Bugfix* The Table.record was not extracted for some vertical listings.

 ### v1.1